ipxe/wimboot/test/README.md

 iPXE boot ROM
 -------------

-Most Linux distributionss provide iPXE boot ROMs for BIOS virtual machines, but may not provide a suitable boot ROM for UEFI virtual machines.
+Most Linux distributions provide iPXE boot ROMs for BIOS virtual machines, but may not provide a suitable boot ROM for UEFI virtual machines.